This interview was conducted in February 2016. It was updated and republished in April 2020.

 Scott Vaughan is the man in the middle of the Venn diagram.
-Where the circles of marketing, media and technology all overlap, you will find Vaughan, the chief marketing officer at Integrate.
+Where the circles of marketing, media, and technology overlap, you find Vaughan, the chief marketing officer at Integrate.

-His skillset is one that many in marketing aspire to and it’s what Vaughan thinks makes him a good fit for his job.
-He leads Integrate’s go-to-market, customer and marketing strategy, often working closely with many of the marketing software company’s diverse clients.
+Many in marketing aspire to have his skill set, and it’s what Vaughan thinks makes him a good fit for his job.
+He leads Integrate’s go-to-market, customer, and marketing strategy.
+He spends his days working closely with many of the marketing software company’s diverse clients and partners.

 Vaughan attributes another significant portion of his success to his sales background.

-“I think one of the things that’s really helped me become very customer-centric and market-centric was I spent about half of my career in sales or sales leadership,” said Vaughan, who said he spent on what he appropriately calls, “the front lines,” working directly with customers and within the market.
+“I think one of the things that has helped me become very customer-centric and market-centric was I spent about half of my career in sales or sales leadership,” said Vaughan, who said he spent most of his career working directly with customers and within the market.

-“Are you in high growth, is your market growing?
-Is it lots of competitors?
+“Are you in high growth?
+Is your market growing?
+Are there lots of competitors?
 What stage of the business and what size are you?
 There are so many factors that come first.
 That’s kind of where you start your thinking,” said Vaughan.

 He mentioned that Integrate uses the same strategies with its marketing as it does with its clients.
 The area of martech (marketing tech) is rapidly growing, creating a need for companies like Integrate.

-“Integrate is a marketing software that’s doing some new, we think interesting, things to help clients solve their real-world problems.
-That’s around automating or streamlining and orchestrating all of our demand generation,” said Vaughan.
+“Integrate is a marketing software that’s doing some new (we think interesting) things to help clients solve their real-world problems.
+We’re focused on automating, streamlining, and orchestrating all our demand generation,” said Vaughan.
 “We have to create an efficient, predictable lead-to-revenue model, that’s something we have to focus on.
 That’s the growth piece of it.
 But we’re also an emerging category, so there’s a lot of thought leadership and education that needs to be done.”

 “One of the myths of marketing is that every potential prospect is going to come through your website.
-And if you just build the ‘Taj Mahal’ of websites or landing pages, people are going to come and visit and you are going to be able to generate the prospects and do the engagement and activity to build your pipeline and generate customers,” said Vaughan.
+If you just build the ‘Taj Mahal’ of websites or landing pages, people are going to come and visit.
+You are going to be able to generate the prospects and do the engagement and activity to build your pipeline and generate customers,” said Vaughan.
 “The truth is, many of your prospects that you’re targeting don’t know about you, they haven’t found your website yet.
 And don’t even know they may have a problem or a pain you can solve.”

-He says you have to go where your prospects research, educate themselves and otherwise are engaging in ways that don’t necessarily involve you.
-So oftentimes you need to go to them.
+He says you must go where your prospects research, educate themselves, and otherwise are engaging in ways that don’t necessarily involve you.
+Often, you need to seek them out directly.

-He compared it to a party, where you can’t just invite them to your party and expect them to automatically show up.
+He compared it to a party.
+You can’t just invite a prospect to your party and expect them to show up automatically.
 First, you need to visit their party or another host’s party to establish a relationship, then point them in your direction.

-Vaughan says that this is really the direction that marketing is going and it makes sense.
+Vaughan says this is the direction that marketing is going and it makes sense.
 In a world where 211 million pieces of content are posted every minute, it is important for prospects to have a little guidance.
 That might come in the form of outbound email campaigns or display ads.
 Combine these tools with account-based marketing strategies and you’re primed for success.

 Instead of wasting both time and money on gaining more visitors on your website, Vaughan said you should be focusing on the quality of your traffic.

 “The truth is, you may get traffic, but it may not be that targeted prospect,” said Vaughan.
-It is essentially like trying to convert the unconvertable.
-All that results in is people who still don’t want your product and service and money down the drain.
+It’ like trying to convert the unconvertable.
+Maybe they aren’t a decision-maker in their company or they’re from the wrong industry.

 Scott also suggested another key for any business or marketing strategy is to start with where you want or need to go by defining business goals and objectives.
 Marketing can follow.

 “You can’t have marketing on an island.
 It is all about what the company/ the business is trying to accomplish.
-What do we need to do and what roles can marketing play in that?
-That’s how everything needs to start, because if you don’t have a focus and a clear mission or vision, it’s really hard, with so many options that are out there, to pick the right path,” said Vaughan.
+What do we need to do, and what roles can marketing play in that?
+That’s how everything needs to start, because if you don’t have a focus and a clear mission or vision, it’s hard, with so many options out there, to pick the right path,” said Vaughan.

 Vaughan outlined five areas a company needs to plan for to get its marketing plan going:

-- Programs – Then you need to figure out what types of programs you will need to achieve your goals.
+- Programs – Figure out what types of programs you will need to achieve your goals.
 This can be anything from lead generation and numbers to prospect and pipeline-oriented programs.
 Vaughan says you need to map the prospect and customer journey.
-This needs to be done efficiently, because your prospects are typically spread across countless channels.
+This needs to be done efficiently because your prospects are typically spread across countless channels.

-- Process – Which leads into process.
-Defining and utilizing well-understood processes makes your team be more effective, as well as they will move customers through the pipeline quickly and efficiently This is all enabled by technology.
+- Process – Programs lead into process.
+Defining and utilizing well-understood processes makes your team more effective, as well as aid in moving customers through the pipeline quickly and efficiently.
+This is all enabled by technology.

 - Technology – Not just technology for technology’s sake, said Vaughan, but to automate processes you would normally do manually.
 And to process and synthesize data to make more informed decisions.